-Tab.
-2 provides the overall picture on the Amazon EC2 intra-cloud network performance provided by the literature.
-Li et al. [22] proposed a non-cooperative approach to benchmark different clouds in terms of cost, VM deployment time, computation, storage, and networking.
+Table 2 provides the overall picture on the Amazon EC2 intra-cloud network performance provided by the literature.
+Li et al. [24] proposed a non-cooperative approach to benchmark different clouds in terms of cost, VM deployment time, computation, storage, and networking.
 Regarding the network performance, they focused on both the intra-cloud and the wide-area network, and measured throughput and latency using iperf and ping.
-For Amazon EC2 intra-cloud network, the

-Paper Year VM type/size EC2 regions Measured throughput [Mbps] Notes Li et al. [22] 2010 NA/NA US (North California, North Virginia), EU (Ireland) [600 ÷ 900] Different throughput variability in different regions No impact of availability zone Wang et al. [35] 2010 NA/small NA/medium US (North California), EU (Ireland) [400 ÷ 800] (small) [700 ÷ 900] (medium) - 10-second long measurements Shad et al. [30] 2010 NA/small US (North California), EU (Ireland) [1.6 ÷ 6.4](US) [3.2 ÷ 7.2] (EU) - Higher variability when VMs are placed in different availability zones - Higher variability in US region Raiciu et al. [27] 2012 NA/medium NA [1000 ÷ 4000] - Available bandwidth related to mutual position LaCurts et al. [18] 2013 NA/medium NA [296 ÷ 4405] - 10-second long measurements authors measured a TCP throughput in the range [600 - 900]Mbps.
-Due to the cost of the measurements, however, the authors also admitted that their results are achieved in few specific scenarios and cannot be considered general.1 Wang etal.
-[35] focused on the impact of virtualization on networking performance in public clouds and characterized it for EC2.
+For the Amazon EC2 intra-cloud network, the authors measured a TCP throughput in the range [600-900] Mbps.
+Due to the cost of the measurements, however, the authors also admitted that their results are achieved in few specific scenarios and cannot be considered general.1 Wang and Ng [37] focused on the impact of virtualization on networking performance in public clouds and characterized it for EC2.
 They took advantage of ping and ad hoc tools to characterize intra-cloud network performance using small and medium VM sizes.
 The authors measured significant delay variation and throughput instability.
 According to them, this variability seems not to be related to any explicit rate shaping enforced by the provider.
-The paper reports maximum network throughput of 700 - 900 Mbps for medium-sized VMs with both TCP and UDP.
+The paper reports maximum network throughput of 700-900 Mbps for medium-sized VMs with both TCP and UDP.
 The authors performed experiments over space (large number of VMs, short time interval) and time (reduced number of VMs, long time interval).
-Shad et al. [30] carried out a study on the performance unpredictability of AWS.
+Shad et al. [32] carried out a study on the performance unpredictability of AWS.
 Different benchmarks were proposed to evaluate VM deployment time, CPU, memory and disk I/O performance, storage service access, and network bandwidth.
 Regarding network performance, the authors used iperf to evaluate maximum TCP and UDP throughput.
-They found that networking performance (available bandwidth intra- and inter- availability zone) ranges from 200 to 800 KB/s (1.6 - 6.4 Mbps) in US data center and from 400 to 900 KB/s (3.2 - 7.2 Mbps) in Europe data center.
-The authors reported that the network performance is 9% higher for instances placed inside the same availability zone.
+They found that networking performance (available bandwidth intra- and inter-availability zone) ranges from 200 to 800 KB/s (1.6-6.4 Mbps) in US data center and from 400 to 900 KB/s (3.2-7.2 Mbps) in Europe data center.
+The authors reported that the network performance is 9% higher for instances placed inside the same

+1 Note that the authors used labels instead of names to identify the different providers.
+We inferred EC2 performance among their results by looking at the different geographical regions of the data centers. availability zone.
 We note that these values are strongly conflicting with those reported in previous studies.
-Raiciu et al. [27] used different tools (traceroute, ping, and iperf) to obtain a blueprint of the EC2 network performance and took advantage of it to properly deploy applications and optimize their performance.
+Raiciu et al. [29] used different tools (traceroute, ping, and iperf) to obtain a blueprint of the EC2 network performance and took advantage of it to properly deploy applications and optimize their performance.
 They reported evidences of paths between VMs of different lengths and with available bandwidth between 1 and 4 Gbps, depending on VM mutual position.
-Finally, LaCurts et al. [18] described an approach to improve application performance by deploying the applications on the nodes with adequate network performance.
+Finally, LaCurts et al. [20] described an approach to improve application performance by deploying the applications on the nodes with adequate network performance.
 Since customers have no direct control of VM placement, authors proposed a system called Choreo: this system enforces application placing after measuring the network performance between VM pairs through UDP packet trains.
 The measurement study performed by the authors to motivate their system is based on netperf.
 This study showed a large variability of network throughput measured with medium-sized VMs from Amazon EC2.
-Such parameter varied between 300 to 4400 Mbps, and most of the measurments (80%) reported values between 900 Mbps and 1100 Mbps.
+Such parameter varied between 300 and 4400 Mbps, and most of the measurements (80%) reported values between 900 and 1100 Mbps.